 How Can I Make Sure That My CAM Rate is Fair?

-Research other buildings in the area to see how all of their CAMs line up.
-If a building has high rent and higher CAMs than others, it may be one to avoid.
+- Research other buildings in the area to see how all of their CAMs line up to this proposed site.
+If a building has high rent and higher CAMs than others, it is a red flag.

 - Ask for a CAM history.
 If a building has a long history of flat or declining CAMs, you might be in for a surprise increase as deferred maintenance comes due.
 Conversely, if it consistently goes up by a reasonable amount, it could indicate responsible management.